-Ed Minch, Director of Sales & Engineering for Kawasaki, knew that Patti Engineering is a Mitsubishi Electric Authorized Integrator with extensive expertise in Mitsubishi Electric automation technology.
+Ed Minch, Director of Sales & Engineering for Kawasaki, knew that Patti Engineering had extensive expertise in Mitsubishi Electric automation technology.

 The upgrade included replacing Kobelco robots with Kawasaki robots, and upgrading the older Kawasaki robots to Mitsubishi Electric’s Q Series PLC.
 In addition, an outdated vision system was replaced a Liberty Reach vision system.
 These upgrades eliminated obsolete parts and increased accuracy, speed, and effectiveness.
 The system consisted of a Mitsubishi Electric QnU CPU with integrated Ethernet, a Mitsubishi Electric MELSEC-QS Safety PLC, MELSECNET, CC-Link (for I/O) and Ethernet (for data), integrated Ethernet port on the booth control PLC, and a separate Ethernet card in the booth control PLC rack.
 Patti Engineering’s scope of work was developing, debugging and commissioning PLC software for all PLCs.